 Data availability

 For example, if you generate a report for the same day, the report may only include partial data.
-If you include the previous day and the same day in the time range, then the report may also include partial data, depending on your time zone.
+If you include the previous day and the same day in the time range, the report may include partial data, depending on your time zone.

 Meetings Embedded Apps